reshamas/reshamas.github.io/consulting/index.md

 I am available for **consulting** in these areas:  data science, diversity and community building.

 ## Contacting Me
-NOTE: I *do not* respond to social media messages on: LinkedIn, Twitter, Facebook, Meetup, Slack, etc.

 I am involved in many projects, and due to number of inquiries received and limited time, I respond to **emails** in this order of priority: